-Type of abuse Child Adult at risk Emotional The persistent, emotional, ill treatment of a child that affects their emotional and behavioural development.
+Type of abuse Child Adult at risk Physical Actual or likely physical injury to a child, or failure to prevent physical injury to a child.
+To inflict pain, physical injury or suffering to an adult at risk.
+Emotional The persistent, emotional, ill treatment of a child that affects their emotional and behavioural development.
 It may involve conveying to the child that they are worthless and unloved, inadequate, or that they are given responsibilities beyond their years.
 The use of threats, fear or power gained by another adult's position, to invalidate the person's independent wishes.
 Such behaviour can create very real emotional and psychological distress.
 All forms of abuse have an emotional component.
 Sexual Involves forcing or enticing a child to take part in sexual activities, whether or not the child is aware of what is happening.
-This includes noncontact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.
+This includes non-contact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.
 Any non-consenting sexual act or behaviour.
 No one should enter into a sexual relationship with someone for whom they have pastoral responsibility or hold a position of trust.
 Neglect Where adults fail to care for children and protect them from danger, seriously impairing health and development.
 A person's wellbeing is impaired and their care needs are not met.
 Neglect can be deliberate or can occur as a result of not understanding what someone's needs are.